kubedb/docs/docs/guides/elasticsearch/autoscaler/storage/overview/index.md

 {{< notice type="warning" message="This is an Enterprise-only feature.
 Please install [KubeDB Enterprise Edition](/docs/setup/install/enterprise.md) to try this feature." >}}

-# Elasticsearch Vertical Autoscaling
+# Elasticsearch Storange Autoscaling

-This guide will give an overview on how KubeDB Autoscaler operator autoscales the database storage using `elasticsearchautoscaler` crd.
+This guide will give an overview on how KubeDB Autoscaler operator autoscales the Elasticsearch storage using `elasticsearchautoscaler` crd.

 ## Before You Begin